5 Ways to Lower Worker Misclassification Audit Risk

 To conduct an audit, gather records of services performed by contractors, check to see if you have contracts on file for your independent engagements, and confirm if the contractors you’ve engaged in the past have federal tax ID numbers.

 Are you able to prove that all the contractors you’ve engaged qualify as independent workers?
-Investigating your practices can help identify gaps and areas for improvement before a regulatory agency steps in with an audit of their own.
+Investigating your practices can help identify gaps and areas for improvement before a regulatory agency steps in with an audit of its own.

 Check out: Independent Contractor vs Employee: Which Should I Hire?